 Job Analysis, Employee Surveys, Training Needs Analysis, Training, Leadership, Employee Selection, Performance Appraisal, and Performance Management

-Dr. Hein is a Professor of Psychology at Middle Tennessee State University (MTSU)
+Effectiveness (COHRE) and a Professor of Psychology at Middle Tennessee State University

 He has over twenty-five years of experience consulting with clients in a variety of industries on projects regarding job analysis, employee surveys, training needs analysis, onboarding new employees, leadership development, performance appraisal and organizational performance measurement.
-Some of his past clients include Toshiba, Jack Daniel's, Eaton, Square-D, SSR, Murfreesboro Police Department, Ingram Books, Rutherford County, Kroll Background America Tennessee Board of regents, and Tennessee Small Business Development Center.
+Some of his past clients include Toshiba, Jack Daniel's, Eaton, Square-D, SSR, Murfreesboro Police Department, Ingram Books, Rutherford County, Kroll Background America, Tennessee Board of Regents, and the Tennessee Small Business Development Center.

-He has taught in several areas of industrial-organizational (I-O) psychology and research design and statistics such as job performance and appraisal, training, research methodology and factor analysis.
+Dr. Hein has taught in several areas of I-O psychology, including research design, and statistics such as job performance and appraisal, training, research methodology and factor analysis.
 He was awarded the 2016 Career Acheivement Award, which is considered the pinnacle of recognition for stellar MTSU professors.